-The standard research period for a minor research project is six months.
-As it requires to be accredited before preliminary defense, students must submit achievements as of the end of the minor research project to the advisor for Minor Research Project and Kyoumu before submitting application for the preliminary defense.
+The approximate duration of the research should be two months, but the research period can be extended after consultation with the advisor.
+As it requires to be accredited before preliminary defense, submit achievements deemed acceptable by the advisor for Minor Research Project to the Educational Service Section before submitting application for the preliminary defense.

-- (3) Notes - Doctoral students are encouraged to present your minor research project report at conferences and submit it as an article for publication in refereed academic journals. - It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
-The followings are the two types.
+(3) Notes

-A student recruits several other students with the same interests and finds an advisor for Minor Research Project/Internship.
+- Doctoral students are encouraged to present your minor research project report at conferences and submit it as an article for publication in refereed academic journals. - It is also possible to conduct a minor research project as group work and receive guidance as a group or as individuals (group minor research).
+The followings are the two types. - A student recruits several other students with the same interests and finds an advisor for Minor Research Project (Students' Proposal Type). - An advisor proposes a group work topic for a minor research project and recruits members (Advisor's Proposal Type).

-An advisor proposes a group work topic for a minor research project and recruits members.
 Students earn credits after the advisor for Minor Research Project evaluates the reports written by each individual member.
 An additional report written as a group might be requested.

-4.4 Internship
+4.4 Internship (only for Ishikawa Campus students)

 - (1) Internships generally include high-level research and study at a company for at least three months (or total duration of short internships must be at least three months). - (2) If you wish to obtain credits by an internship, consult with your supervisor in advance and submit a proposal for an internship to Kyoumu at least 2 weeks prior to the first day when you intend to start internship.
 For April enrollment students, submission must be done at latest by the end of February in the first year.
 After that an Advisor for Internship will be determined.
 You also must contact the Career Support Section for the procedures beforehand.
-For students enrolled in October, the schedule is basically shifted by six months. - (3) Since all the internship(s) must be accredited before preliminary defense, complete it before submission of an application for preliminary defense and submit achievement reports deemed acceptable for credit by the advisor for internship to Kyoumu.
+For students enrolled in October, the schedule is basically shifted by six months. - (3) Since all the internship(s) must be accredited before preliminary defense, complete it before submission of an application for preliminary defense and submit achievement reports deemed acceptable for credit acquisition by the advisor for internship to Kyoumu.